Empower Yourself and Your Business with Food Safety

 Self-service

-A selection of foods that are displayed for a customer to serve themselves is an efficient way of serving many people at once, but has the potential to increase the risk of food contamination.
+A selection of foods displayed for customers to serve themselves is an efficient way of serving many people at once, but it can also increase the risk of food contamination.

-The risks are often associated with customers hygiene.
-For example, touching, coughing or sneezing on the food, mixing of one type of food with another, foods being out of temperature control, foreign objects falling into the food, and unclean serving utensils and equipment.
+The risks are often associated with customers’ hygiene.
+For example, touching, coughing, or sneezing on the food, mixing one type of food with another, foods being out of temperature control, foreign objects falling into the food, and unclean serving utensils and equipment.

-As a food handler it is important to ensure that the displayed food is not being contaminated by customers or staff.
+As a food handler, it is important to ensure that customers or staff do not contaminate the displayed food.

 Rules for self-service foods